Taylor Island

 Taylor Island, also known as Taylor's Island, is the largest in a group of seven islands located between the Eyre Peninsula mainland and Thistle Island in the mouth of Spencer Gulf, South Australia.
-It was named by British explorer Matthew Flinders in 1802, after the loss of William Taylor, a midshipman and master's mate to John Thistle (after whom Thistle Island is named).
-The remaining islands in the group are also named after lost members of Flinders' expedition: Little Island, Lewis Island, Smith Island, Hopkins Island and Grindal Island.
-Taylor's Island has been used principally for the grazing of sheep while its surrounding waters are well regarded fishing grounds.
+Taylor's Island has been used principally for the grazing of sheep, while its surrounding waters are well regarded fishing grounds.

 History

+The island was named by British explorer Matthew Flinders in 1802, after the loss of William Taylor, a midshipman and master's mate to John Thistle (after whom Thistle Island is named).

 In 1876, a sporting party described Taylor Island as being "covered with rabbits, mutton birds, and Cape Barren geese."